‘We have a child who’s choking’: Family wins $8M verdict against Jacksonville day care

 911 Operator: “He’s crying.
 OK.
 So, that means he’s breathing.”

 But, Kinser said the damage was done.
-Bentley went into cardiac arrest.
+The toddler went into cardiac arrest.
 He was rushed to the hospital to have emergency surgery.
 Doctors removed a 1 ½ inch apple slice.

 READ: ‘Really changed my life:’ Man helping woman featured in Action News Jax Investigation to get a car